 For a more natural look, choose an unpainted decking tile.
 The Ikea tiles come in a brown stained finish that will suit most gardens and balconies.
 If you then decide to paint them yourself, have a browse through the best decking paints in our guide.

-6. Match decking colours with the fence colour to stretch space visually
+16. Match decking colors with the fence to stretch space visually

 And choosing natural materials such as bamboo for furniture and accessories is just one way to create a summery vibe, while keeping colours muted can create a more sophisticated overall design.